drewlearns/photo-share/README.md

 # 11.3 Summary

-Please update your resume, you did it!
+Update your resume, you did it!

-We covered a lot of material from the basics of NPM and we walked all the way through encrypting our passwords.
+We covered a lot of material from the basics of npm and we walked all the way through encrypting our passwords.
 We learned all about middleware, MariaDB, and Express.
 We built a beautiful application to show off to our friends.
-Most importantly, we have added to our resume.
+Most importantly, we have added new skills to our resume.

+Remember, you can get started for free hosting this app, or any app or database on Kinsta's platform.
+The first twenty dollars during your first month are free.

 They say journey's are alone and adventures are with friends.
 We have learned a lot in this course together.
 I want to personally thank you for taking the time out of your busy life to embark on this adventure with me.
 Until next time!